-a.
-The definition is correct but some of the information is not there (uneconomical).b.
-No.
+- (a) The definition is correct but some of the information is not there (uneconomical). - (b) No.

 Though Mthembu says it is uneconomical, he says "some of the information is not there".
-This may suggest that he is actually operating at Van Hiele Level 2, and might prefer more properties (rather than less) in the definition, rather than simply not understanding the meaning of the term uneconomical.
+This may seem to suggest that he is actually operating at Van Hiele Level 2, and might prefer more properties (rather than less) in the definition, and just not understanding the meaning of the term uneconomical.